 Chapter 4 – Breathing Light, a Yoga of the Senses

 Cognitive breathing is the archetypal form of meditation adapted to contemplative research.
 It makes use of two basic forms of attention, according to the following diagram:

 It is an alternation between the concentration of the archer and the attentive ear of the mother listening for the call of her child.
 This slow pulsation (to the rhythm of poetry…) is very well illustrated in the classic exercise of the “sound of the bell”.
 When a bell is struck, we can focus our attention on the sound which gradually diminishes.
-Then, when the sound has disappeared, an empty space opens in which something else “resonates”.
+Then, when the sound has disappeared, a space opens in which something else “resonates”.
 It is from this open space that novelty can emerge.

 The language of the contemplative experience

 Up to this point in the book, the language used has avoided an explicit spiritual context.
 But the description of the experiences requires this question to be reconsidered.
 Many traditions have developed a full language to describe some aspects of the meditative experience in their cultural context.
-In addition, many contemporary practitioners have lived the experience in itself first hand.
+Also, many contemporary practitioners have lived the experience in itself first hand.
 But the question remains: do the changes in the brain’s activity entirely account for meditative experiences?
 The question would appear to be insoluble at first glance because some states can only be strictly personal and intimate experiences.
-The experience of the conscience cannot be shared in an objective manner, unlike a material object.
+The experience of the conscience cannot be shared objectively, unlike a material object.
 In the final analysis, the practitioner retains his or her free will, and will (or will not) be able to draw whatever will guide the reflection from the language of the spiritual traditions.

 Meditation of the senses